python/cpython/Doc/c-api/memory.rst

    Same as :cfunc:`PyMem_Realloc`, but the memory block is resized to ``(n * sizeof(TYPE))`` bytes.
 Returns a pointer cast to :ctype:`TYPE\*`.
 On return, *p* will be a pointer to the new memory area, or *NULL* in the event of failure.
+This is a C preprocessor macro; p is always reassigned.
+Save the original value of p to avoid losing memory when handling errors.

 .. cfunction:: void PyMem_Del(void *p)